astronomer/docs/astro/celery-executor.md

 KEDA computes these calculations every ten seconds.
 When KEDA determines that it can scale down a worker, it waits for five minutes after the last running task on the worker finishes before terminating the worker Pod.

+When you push code to a Deployment, workers running tasks from before the code push do not scale down until those tasks is complete.
 To learn more about how changes to a Deployment can affect worker resource allocation, see [What happens during a code deploy](deploy-code.md#what-happens-during-a-code-deploy).

 ## Configure Celery worker scaling